 IWSO was founded in 1988 to meet the needs of immigrant and visible minority women who were victims of domestic abuse.
 It was originally named Immigrant and Visible Minority Women Against Abuse (IVMWAA).
 In 1989, we provided integrated crisis support and language interpretation services in three languages: Spanish, Arabic and English.

 At the 2002 Annual General Meeting, the name Immigrant and Visible Minority Women Against Abuse was changed to Immigrant Women Services Ottawa,IWSO.
 The new name reflected IWSO’s expanding representation in the community and the wider range of services provided to newcomers to Ottawa.
 Today, the agency provides counselling and support services to women and their families in over 70 languages and dialects.

 IWSO continued to grow and added other services and programs, such as Settlement and Integration Services (including job search workshops and computer training) and a service for children who witness violence.
 IWSO is an important resource for other service agencies.
 They value our cultural awareness training for community workers and the opportunity to access our pool of trained language interpreters who are available to assist their work with newcomers to Ottawa.

 Mission, Vision and Mandate

-Immigrant Women Services Ottawa (IWSO) exists to provide immigrant and visible minority women and their families in the City of Ottawa and the surrounding area with the supports and tools to achieve their full potential as members of Canadian society and participate in the elimination of all forms of abuse against women and children.
+Immigrant Women Services Ottawa (IWSO) exists to provide immigrant and racialized women and their families in the City of Ottawa and the surrounding area with the supports and tools to achieve their full potential as members of Canadian society and participate in the elimination of all forms of abuse against women and children.

-The elimination of all forms of abuse against women and children and achieving social and economic equality for immigrant and visible minority women.
+The elimination of all forms of abuse against women and children and achieving social and economic equality for immigrant and racialized women.

-To empower immigrant and visible minority women in the City of Ottawa to participate in the elimination of all forms of abuse against women.
+To empower immigrant and racialized women in the City of Ottawa to participate in the elimination of all forms of abuse against women.

 To provide a culturally responsive crisis counselling service and a language interpretation service which will facilitate an abused woman’s access to community and mainstream services.